apache/arrow-site/_posts/2022-12-18-querying-parquet-with-millisecond-latency.md

 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

 Note that pruning on minimum and maximum values is effective for many data layouts and column types, but not all.
 Specifically, it is not as effective for columns with many distinct pseudo-random values (e.g. identifiers or uuids).
-Thankfully for this use case, Parquet also supports per ColumnChunk [Bloom Filters](https://github.com/apache/parquet-format/blob/master/BloomFilter.md).
+Thankfully for this use case, Parquet also supports per `ColumnChunk` [Bloom Filters](https://github.com/apache/parquet-format/blob/master/BloomFilter.md).
 We are actively working on [adding bloom filter](https://github.com/apache/arrow-rs/issues/3023) support in Apache Rust’s implementation.

 ## Page pruning

 A more sophisticated form of predicate pushdown uses the optional [page index](https://github.com/apache/parquet-format/blob/master/PageIndex.md) in the footer metadata to rule out entire Data Pages.
 The decoder decodes only the corresponding rows from other columns, often skipping entire pages.

-The fact that pages in different ColumnChunks often contain different numbers of rows, due to various reasons, complicates this optimization.
+The fact that pages in different `ColumnChunk`s often contain different numbers of rows, due to various reasons, complicates this optimization.
 While the page index may identify the needed pages from one column, pruning a page from one column doesn’t immediately rule out entire pages in other columns.

 Page pruning proceeds as follows:

 * Uses the predicates in combination with the page index to identify pages to skip
 * Uses the offset index to determine what row ranges correspond to non-skipped pages